timabilov/refcache/README.md

 ### What it does?

 It basically helps you to both do read-through cache of your functions, by being able to invalidate them on  as *any* entity inside of them gets invalidated as long as you give reference.
-Integrate seamlessly into existing codebases, supporting any data structure(DjangoORM, SqlAchemy or even basic list of dictionaries) with minimal overhead.
+Integrate seamlessly into existing codebases, supporting actually any data structure(DjangoORM, SqlAchemy or even basic list of dictionaries) with minimal overhead.
 With that, you get almost same consistency as write-through.

 ## Advanced Usage